sanchojaf/integration/content/integration/message_basics.md

 end
 ```

 In this case we've actually returned multiple messages.
-We return a `notification:info` message so that can be displayed on the events tab in the Spree Commerce storefront, but we also return a `payment:capture` message.
+We return a `notification:info` message so that can be displayed on the events tab in the Cenit storefront, but we also return a `payment:capture` message.
 The idea here is that another integration can then listen specifically for `payment:capture` messages and do something specific knowing that a payment has been captured (update Quickbooks, send an email to the customer, etc.)

 ***
 Note that services are not required to return a pre-defined message Type.
 You are free to create your own endpoints that return custom message types.